daisyUniverse/TwitFix/readme.md

 ## Other stuff

+Using the `/dir/<video-url>` endpoint will return a redirect to the direct MP4 link, this can be useful for downloading a video

 Using the `/info/<video-url>` endpoint will return a json that contains all video info that youtube-dl can grab about any given video

 Using `/other/<video-url>` will attempt to run the twitter embed stuff on other websites videos - This is mostly experimental and doesn't really work for now